Authorship of the Pauline epistles: Ephesians

 There is a close literary relationship between the Colossians and Ephesians.
-Over forty passages in Ephesians are expansions or variations of passages in Colossians.
 E. F. Scott argued that Paul used one letter as a model for the other, whereas others have considered Ephesians to be derivative of Colossians, edited and reworked by another.
 Donald Guthrie summarized the implications of this: "Advocates of non-Pauline authorship find it difficult to conceive that one mind could have produced two works possessing so remarkable a degree of similarity in theme and phraseology and yet differing in so many other respects, whereas advocates of Pauline authorship are equally emphatic that two minds could not have produced two such works with so much subtle interdependence blended with independence."

 Paul founded and built up the church in Ephesus; however, this letter does not appear to contain the usual specific greetings, seen in Paul's other letters, addressed to people he remembers.
 There is some evidence that the Letter to the Ephesians might have been sent to several different churches.
-Some of the oldest manuscripts of this letter are not addressed to "God's holy people who are at Ephesus," but merely to "God's holy people."
-Marcion, around 140, quoted from this letter and attributed the quote to Paul's "Letter to the Laodiceans."
+Some of the oldest manuscripts of this letter are not addressed to "God's holy people who are at Ephesus", but merely to "God's holy people".
+Marcion, around 140, quoted from this letter and attributed the quote to Paul's "Letter to the Laodiceans".
 In the 17th century, James Ussher suggested that this might have been a "circular letter" that Paul sent to several churches, including Ephesus and Laodicea.
 This would explain why Paul's usual personal greetings are absent: these could not be included in a letter sent to several different churches.